Krankowski/Portfolio/README.md

 # Portfolio

 # About me
 I am Filip Krankowski, a master of Food Science and Human Nutrition, and would-be PhD in that field.
 From a young age, I have been interested in computers, especially in hardware and building my own PC.
 Recently, I have decided to fulfill my desire and start a career in the IT sector.
 I would like to contribute to the IT with my knowledge and testing abilities.
-My career goal is to become a QA Engineer.
+My career goal is to become a AQA Engineer.
 On this repository, I would like to show you my qualifications, projects, and everything I have gained from my personal studies and research.

 # Tech skills
 + Jira: